Five Simple Ecommerce Site Branding Tactics

 - Once you’ve narrowed a long list of logo options down to 2 or 3, you can use Google Consumer Surveys to quickly and easily get feedback on each design.
 (In fact, logo design feedback is the main example used when Google explains how their survey system works.)

 It’s true that logos can be changed later, but it’s also true that logos are important.
-They’re one of the most prominent elements of your website design, they’re on every invoice you send out, etc. Logo design is a good place to spend some effort, the sooner the better.
+They’re one of the most prominent elements of your brand.
+Logo design is a good place to spend some effort, the sooner the better.

 Ever notice how major brands put their logo on everything they can?
 Trucks, employee uniforms, boxes, labels, invoices, etc. The reason is simple: The more we see something, the more familiar and trusted it becomes.